 At the beginning of each school year, information about Austin ISD's RFT system and surrogate parents will be shared with registrars, administrators, and department chairs.
-Surrogate Parent information will also be shared.
+See the Surrogate Parent section of this document for more information about this role.